 “I’m sucked in,” he admits.
 “It’s addictive.”

-And, while you might think that Steve is the only one with this idea, he shares that there are “about 100 people who collect these bags somewhat seriously,” with “somewhat seriously” defined as having 50 or more bags.
+While you might think that Steve is the only one with this idea, he claims that there are “about 100 people who collect these bags somewhat seriously,” with “somewhat seriously” defined as having 50 or more bags.
 “Sure there could be people who have a couple of these bags come their way,” he adds, “but once you get to 50 or more, you have a collection.”
 (Steve, by the way, has approximately 2,500!)

 - The top one is from approximately 1993 and contains their slogan, “We Try Harder”